 We know that the bond between dogs and people can not only be healing, but it can be life changing.

 Many of our dogs would spend several weeks receiving basic training at Rikers Correctional Facility in New York.
 The dogs lived with and were cared for by inmates.

 There is research that shows that programs like PAWS reduce recidivism in jails and have positive mental health affects for both the dogs and the people involved.

 Due to Covid-19, the program has been put on hold.

 We began funding the training of shelter dogs as K9 detection dogs as a direct response to the epidemic of police officers shooting people’s pets.
 More often than not, these dogs were labeled “pit bulls” and lived in marginalized communities.

-We know how society ivews some dog breeds and certain marginalized communities are intrinsicly linked.
+Society often links folklore about certain dog breeds with marginalized communities as a way to perpetuate systems of oppression.
 If we could change the officers’ minds about the dogs, we could help them to unlearn their other associated biases.